madara-alliance/madara/README.md

 ### Example of Calling a JSON-RPC Method

-Here is an example of how to call a JSON-RPC method using Madara:
+Here is an example of how to call a JSON-RPC method using Madara.
+Before running the bellow code, make sure you have a node running with rpc enabled on port 9944.

 ```bash
 curl --location 'localhost:9944'            \